njgibbon/sek/checks/aws/eks/readme.md

 # EKS Checks

 ## service-logging
+Audit logs.

 ## service-secrets
+Envelope encryption for Kubernetes Secrets with KMS.

 ## service-endpoint
+Private Endpoint enabled.
+Public Endpoint disabled.

 ## service-endpoint-firewall
-If a public EKS endpoint exists then ensure that
+If a public EKS endpoint exists then ensure that you enable the firewall.

 ## service-sgs
+No unrestricted access.

+* CIS Benchmarks - AWS - Foundations - v1.0.4 - 5.2 Networking - Ensure no security groups allow ingress from 0.0.0.0/0 to remote server administration ports.

 ## node-imds
+Instance Metadata Service Options.

 ## node-volumes
+Encrypted Volumes.

+* CIS Benchmarks - AWS - Foundations - v1.0.4 - 2.2.1 Storage - EC2 - Ensure EBS volume encryption is enabled.

 ## node-sgs
+No unrestricted access.

+* CIS Benchmarks - AWS - Foundations - v1.0.4 - 5.2 Networking - Ensure no security groups allow ingress from 0.0.0.0/0 to remote server administration ports.

 ## node-private
+No Public IP or DNS Name Attached.
 Also checking associated route tables for IGW routes was considered but deemed not necessary.

 ## node-role
-Ensure that nodes only have minimal
+Ensure that nodes only have minimal permissions.

-* Service - Logging - Audit logs.
-CIS EKS.
-* Service - Secrets - Envelope Encryption.
-CIS EKS.
-* Service - Private Endpoint enabled.
-Public Endpoint disabled.
-CIS EKS.
-* Service - Public Endpoint Firewall if exists.
-CIS EKS.
-* Service - Cluster SGs - No unrestricted access. ___
-* Nodes - Instance Metadata Service Options.
-CIS EKS.
-* Nodes - Encrypted Volumes. ___
-* Nodes - Security Groups. ___
-* Nodes - Private Subnets. _-_-
-* Nodes - No Public IP or DNS Name Attached.
-CIS EKS.
-* Nodes - Node Role minimal permissions.
-CIS EKS.

 # EKS CIS Benchmark Analysis